JetBrains/guide/site/ai/article/junie/index.md

 ![brave-mode.png](brave-mode.png)

-## Technology agnostic prompts to try
+## Technology-agnostic prompts to try

 To start with, here are some fun Junie prompts for you to try in your project: